Social Services

 5. Government budget papers to include measures of wellbeing indicators and analysis of the budget's effect on income and wealth inequality.

-6. Reforms to ensure that there is universal access to essential social services at local government, state and federal levels, with particular attention to housing, health, disability, education and social services.
+6. Reforms to ensure that there is universal access to essential social services at local, state and federal government levels, with particular attention to housing, health, disability, education and employment supports.

 7. Adequate and secure long term funding for not-for-profit community service and advocacy organisations.

-8. The ongoing development of innovative, contemporary and meaningful work creation opportunities with matched job access and training.
+8. The ongoing development of meaningful work opportunities with matched job access and training.

 The Australian Greens recognise that many people may experience co-occurring mental and physical disability and alcohol and other drug issues, and understand the importance of connected, wrap-around supports.
 Please refer to related policies for further information.